top of page

 Wooden loom with a wooden shuttle on a blue and white woven fabric.
 Sunlight filters through, creating a calm and artistic atmosphere.

 The first scarf length was removed from the loom and finished.
-I like to finish a small length of woven fabric when weaving a long warp because it enables me to make sure that I have chosen the correct sett.
-If at this stage adjustments need to be made then they can easily be done ensuring that the remaining warp is woven correctly.
-The result is shown below, a beautiful scarf which demonstrated to me that no further adjustments were needed to the sett for the remainder of the warp.
+I like to finish a small length of woven fabric when weaving a long warp.
+This allows me to ensure that I have chosen the correct sett.
+If adjustments are needed at this stage, they can be easily made, ensuring that the remaining warp is woven correctly.
+The result is shown below, a beautiful scarf that demonstrated no further adjustments were needed to the sett for the remainder of the warp.

 A blue and teal woven scarf hangs on a wooden peg against a gray wall.
 Geometric patterns create a cozy and textured visual.

-The remaining warp was then woven using both twill and straight 8 designs to create three scarves and 3 snoods - each accessory being unique, cosy and soft.
+The remaining warp was then woven using both twill and straight 8 designs to create three scarves and three snoods—each accessory being unique, cosy, and soft.

 The three scarves were woven as shown below.
 Each of these scarves was woven using the same warp.
-The first scarf used a twill design with a range of weft colours and the middle scarf was woven with a zig zag straight 8 design with just a teal blue weft.
+The first scarf used a twill design with a range of weft colours, while the middle scarf was woven with a zigzag straight 8 design using just a teal blue weft.
 The final scarf was a combination of both.

 Three blue and teal patterned scarves hang on a wooden rack against a dark background, displaying checkered and herringbone designs.

-If you are looking to get someone a handwoven accessory and aren't sure whether to purchase a scarf or snood then my blog outlining the advantages and disadvantage of each might be a useful starting point: click here to read the handwoven scarf or snood blog.
+If you are looking to get someone a handwoven accessory and aren't sure whether to purchase a scarf or snood, my blog outlining the advantages and disadvantages of each might be a useful starting point: click here to read the handwoven scarf or snood blog.

 Two of the scarves and the snoods in this collection are now available in my online shop.

-If you are interested in knowing what is on the loom, off the loom and workshop dates then do sign up to receive my weaving news emails by clicking here.
+If you are interested in knowing what is on the loom, off the loom, and workshop dates, do sign up to receive my weaving news emails by clicking here.

-If you are looking for a unique luxury handwoven scarf or perhaps a handwoven table runner then do visit my website shop by clicking here.
+If you are looking for a unique luxury handwoven scarf or perhaps a handwoven table runner, do visit my website shop by clicking here.

 bottom of page